‘Question: how do I fuck a tree without getting arrested?’

 * not everyone does, and that’s totally fine!
 You do you!

-But if you’re still struggling with the ‘sexual’ label, Kim TallBear (professor of Indigenous Peoples at UoA and close friend of Annie and Beth), gave me an even easier way to understand it:
+But if you’re still struggling with the ‘sexual’ label, Kim TallBear (Professor in the Faculty of Native Studies at the University of Alberta and close friend of Annie and Beth), gave me an even easier way to understand it:

 “I think the word ‘erotic’ might help.
 Sexuality can be part of the erotic, it falls under the umbrella of the erotic, and so to think about it as eco-eroticism might be more helpful.”